Frequently Asked Questions For Professional Excavators

 Illinois state law requires anyone planning an outdoor project that involves digging must notify JULIE at least two business days before putting a shovel in the ground.
 Click here to learn more about the Illinois Underground Utility Facilities Damage Prevention Act and be sure to bookmark the page.

-Add the Excavation Safety Resource to your mobile device for easy access.
+How can I add the Excavation Safety Resource to my mobile device for easy access?

 On an ANDROID